-The collaboration is open to both short-term and long-term partnerships, and are adaptable to a wide variety research needs.
-If you believe the ISRC would be a suitable fit for your initiative, research project or partnership then we encourage you to email the collaboration (hyperlink) with your enquiry along with relevant contact details.
+The collaboration is open to both short-term and long-term partnerships and are adaptable to a wide variety research needs.
+If you believe the ISRC would be a suitable fit for your initiative, research project or partnership then we encourage you to email the ISRC with your enquiry along with relevant contact details.

-A summary of the publications produced by collaborators can be seen on the Publications web page (hyperlink to publications page).
+A summary of the publications produced by collaborators can be seen on the Publications web page.

 - Identifying potential supervisors

-- Engaged research support for existing PhD students
+- Engaged research support for existing PhD and Masters by Research students

 - Networking opportunities with collaborators